 Dealing with Varying Country Needs While Remaining Compliant

-Technical writers and authors produce content for their companies under tight deadlines and often with little regard to the varying needs of other countries.
-Content is then provided to translators to translate into the required languages.
-With each translation project, competent translators create a translation database where translated segments source and target are matched and stored.
-This enables quick reuse of already translated text into new or updated documents, saving time and money, and improving translation consistency.
+Technical writers and authors produce content for their companies under tight deadlines.
+They often do that with little regard to the varying needs of other countries.
+They then provide content to translators to translate into the required languages.
+With each translation project, competent translators create a translation database where they enter and store translations.
+The databases should hence contain the comprehensive set of source and translated text.
+This enables quick reuse of already translated text into new or updated documents.
+It hence saves time and money, and improves translation consistency.

-A common occurrence that takes place after translation is the need for varying countries to alter the translated source text to meet what they regard as their “specific” needs.
-At times, in-country reviewers affiliated with the company that owns the content take liberties in adjusting what was originally intended, contrary to corporate instructions, and as importantly, against regulatory requirements.
+A common occurrence that takes place after translation is the need for varying countries to alter the translated source text.
+They do this to meet what they regard as their “specific” needs.
+At times, in-country reviewers affiliated with the company that owns the content take liberties in adjusting what the company originally intended.
+It is contrary to corporate instructions, and as importantly, against regulatory requirements.

-By keeping the source text under your control and the target text under the full control of your translation and localization group, even after receiving the modified text or specific feedback, you will minimize issues with regulated bodies and allow the discovery of any significant changes made to the text in such a way that it no longer represents the original.
-GlobalVision created a specific process for tracking translation change requests.
+By keeping the source text under your control and the target text under the full control of your translation and localization group you can minimize issues with regulated bodies.
+You can also allow the discovery of any significant changes made to the text in such a way that it no longer represents the original.
+This is even after receiving the modified text or specific feedback.
+GlobalVision has a specific process for tracking translation change requests.

-The implemented process should also enable updating the translation database to facilitate correct translation reuse and allow future updates of the product to proceed efficiently into all required languages, while maintaining the valid feedback that your in-country staff took the time to communicate.
+The implemented process should also enable updating the translation database to facilitate correct translation reuse.
+It also allows future updates of the product to proceed efficiently into all required languages.
+All this while maintaining the valid feedback that your in-country staff took the time to communicate.
 It is very distressing to them to learn that their hard work in reading then applying and communicating modification to your product documentation have to be redone with each new product release!

 International requirements often differ from local ones.
 Product variations are very common across countries.
 Medical language translations are not easy to accomplish.
-Take the necessary measures to apply and track the needed changes to fully satisfy your international users without angering your compliance group or regulatory bodies!
+Take the necessary measures to apply and track the needed changes to fully satisfy your international users.
+Do this without angering your compliance group or regulatory bodies!